-This is the most popularly used kind of prosthesis.
 The procedure involves the surgical placement of cylinders, blades, or screws into the jawbone.
 Offered as an alternative to removable dentures and bridges, this kind of implant can hold one prosthetic tooth or a set of teeth.

-- Very strong, durable materials used
+- Very strong.
+Durable materials used

 - Appear more natural than removable dental implants given that they are drilled into the gums as if they're normal teeth.